Sierra-Alpha/desert/docs/project-report.md

    start the service.

 #### Limitations and Future Considerations

  - **Git Submodules**
-   I looked into using Git to house the scripts located in kainaga-conf/bin because some of those scripts are not only useful at install time but also at run time, I thought submodules would be a great way to have the bin scripts as a seperate module this proved to difficult to maintain automatically to a satisfactory level, so I reverted to just symlinking the bin files to the ~/bin/my-bin folder which has the advantage of not taking up the diskspace twice and the scripts always being exactly the same in one place and the other.
+   I looked into using Git to house the scripts located in kainga-conf/bin because some of those scripts are not only useful at install time but also at run time, I thought submodules would be a great way to have the bin scripts as a seperate module this proved to difficult to maintain automatically to a satisfactory level, so I reverted to just symlinking the bin files to the ~/bin/my-bin folder which has the advantage of not taking up the disk space twice and the scripts always being exactly the same in one place and the other.
 In hindsight I should probably call GNU Stow on the bin files with different parameters.

  - **AltTab bug**
-   There is a bug in th euse of Alttab in relation to this kainga package, I don't think it's a bug with Alttab itself but just in how I use it in this setup, the bug is that when knew Xwindows are launched even though they maybe in the foreground they don't always get the keyboard input untill you alt tab to bring it to the foreground even though it visually is.
+   There is a bug in the use of Alttab in relation to this kainga package, I don't think it's a bug with Alttab itself but just in how I use it in this setup, the bug is that when new Xwindows are launched even though they maybe in the foreground they don't always get the keyboard input until you alt-tab to bring it to the foreground even though it visually is.
 Likely there is some Xserver or Alttab setting that forces the Xwindow on top to always have the focus.

  - **Screen resolution auto update on viewer size change**
-   With the ideal scenario of the Xserver onthe container updating its display resolution to match that of the VNC viwere client It would be good to make all Xwindows also be notified to change their dispaly to be the new fullsize after the resolution changes.
-I've implemented a simple resize tool named wnrz that uses some built in functionilities of the Xserver packages to set the resolution and windows to fullscreen in this new resolution so it would be a case of figuring out what even triggers occur when the resize happens and then running wnrz with the appropriate display size.
+   With the ideal scenario of the Xserver on the container updating its display resolution to match that of the VNC viewer client It would be good to make all Xwindows also be notified to change their display to be the new full size after the resolution changes.
+I've implemented a simple resize tool named wnrz that uses some built in functionalities of the Xserver packages to set the resolution and windows to full screen in this new resolution so it would be a case of figuring out what event triggers occur when the resize happens and then running wnrz with the appropriate display size.

 ## Runtime Config